H2OKing89/a2a/docs/CLI_RESTRUCTURING.md

 ## Migration Notes

-- No breaking changes to functionality, only command paths
+- No changes to command functionality, but command paths have changed (breaking for existing scripts/aliases)
-- Users may need to update scripts/aliases
+- Users will need to update scripts/aliases to use new command paths
 - Consider adding deprecation warnings for direct root commands (optional)